Mary Ward (scientist): Publications

-Death
+Death and legacy

 Ward is the first known automobile fatality.
-William Parsons' sons had built a steam-powered car; on 31 August 1869, she and her husband, Henry, were travelling in it with the Parsons boys (the Hons Richard Clere Parsons and the future steam turbine pioneer Charles Algernon Parsons) and their tutor, Richard Biggs.
+William Parsons' sons had built a steam-powered car, and on 31 August 1869 she and her husband, Henry, were travelling in it with the Parsons boys (the Hons Richard Clere Parsons and the future steam turbine pioneer Charles Algernon Parsons) and their tutor, Richard Biggs.
 She was thrown from the car on a bend in the road at Parsonstown (present-day Birr, County Offaly).
 She fell under its wheels and died almost instantly.
 A doctor who lived near the scene arrived within moments, and found her cut, bruised, and bleeding from the ears.
 The fatal injury was a broken neck.
 It is believed that the grieving family destroyed the car after the crash.

-Legacy

 Ward's microscope, accessories, slides and books are on display in her husband's home, Castle Ward, County Down.
 William Parsons' home at Birr Castle, County Offaly, is also open to the public.
 Her great-granddaughter is the English actress and author Lalla Ward.